tcltk/tcl/doc/dev/strings.md

 The same state of affairs persisted through all the remaining releases of Tcl 8.4.
 It also remained effectively the same in all releases from Tcl 8.5.0 (December 2007) through Tcl 8.5.19 (February 2016).
-(A comment was added in *tclStringObj.c* during an commit otherwise largely devoted to formatting and whitespace issues.
+(A comment was added in *tclStringObj.c* during a commit otherwise largely devoted to formatting and whitespace issues.
 The new comment also made suggestions about claiming use of UTF-16 without making any changes in the code that would make it in any way conformant to UTF-16.)
 It also remained the same